 - Execute test cases

-- While executing test cases, compare actual vs expected the output
+- While executing test cases, compare actual vs. expected output.

-- If actual result doesn’t match with the expected result, create a defect and sent the report to developer
+- If an actual result doesn’t match with the expected result, create a defect and send the report to the developer

 - Perform regression testing